-The Vascular and Interventional Radiology Residency program at the University of South Florida is an ACGME accredited program for two integrated and two independent positions per year.
+The Vascular and Interventional Radiology Residency program at the USF Health is an ACGME accredited program for two integrated and two independent positions per year.

 At Moffitt Cancer Center, the 3rd largest NCI designated free standing Cancer Center by outpatient volume, all aspects of interventional oncologic procedures are performed.
 There are 7 interventional radiologists functioning solely in IR with the support of 7 advanced practice professionals.
 Procedures include extensive liver directed therapies including Y90, TACE, bland embolization, and percutaneous hepatic perfusion, embolotherapy and sclerosis of AVMs, thrombolysis, angioplasty, stenting, vascular access device placement and removal, IVC filter placement and removal, biliary and GU interventions, percutaneous G and G-J tube placement, vertebral augmentation, lymphangiogram and thoracic duct embolization.
 We also perform high volume image guided tumor ablations including microwave, RFA, and IRE, as well as image guided needle biopsies.